PastFlex1/jwc-flowers/src/README.md

 # ...and so on
 ```

-### 2.5 Enable Anonymous Authentication

-This application uses anonymous sign-in so you don't have to create user accounts.
-You must enable this feature in Firebase.

-1. In the Firebase Console, go to **Build > Authentication**.
-2. Click the **"Get started"** button if you haven't set up Authentication before.
-3. Go to the **"Sign-in method"** tab.
-4. In the list of providers, click on **"Anonymous"**.
-5. Flick the **"Enable"** switch and click **"Save"**.

 ### 3. Configure Firestore Rules

-For development, you need to set rules that allow authenticated users to access your database. **This step is crucial for the app to work.**
+For development, you need to set rules that allow open access to your database. **This step is crucial for the app to work.**

 1. In the Firebase Console, go to **Build > Cloud Firestore**.
 2. Click the **"Rules"** tab.